Did you find what you were looking for?

 - Larger flatbeds have a rectangular shape that provides little overhang, making them preferable when navigating tight spaces.
 The rectangular bed also allows larger equipment to be transported without a problem.

 Got a flatbed truck to sell?
-In minutes, you can create a classified ad and market it to thousands of users.
+In minutes, you can create an online listing for your flatbed truck and advertise it to thousands of buyers.